mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 ## Introduction

 From a bird's eye view, component development in GH1 and GH2 are two almost identical processes.
 On both platforms one must create a distinct class per component, assign it a unique ID, give it a name and description, a tab and panel location, specify the input and output parameters and finally implement the function which computes the outputs from the inputs.
-However, the specifics differ to lesser and greated degrees, occasionally in unexpected ways.
+However, the specifics differ to lesser and greater degrees, occasionally in unexpected ways.

 Here's a list of conceptually significant differences in no particular order:
 - Many types in Grasshopper 2 are immutable, which often necessitates a different way of doing things.